FeStein/Marvelmind-Scripts/README.md

 try to keep variables and comments in English so you should be able to follow along and use the scripts for yourself without much effort.

-Feel free to send Pull requests and add your own scripts to this repo.
+Feel free to send Pull requests or fork the repo and add your own scripts to this repo.
 Like this we can make a collection for Marvelmind specific scripts since it is hard to find informations through thousands of mails and unlabeled forum entries.

 ## Contents

-* **log_plots** - This folder contains some scripts which can parse and plot the positions logs written by the dashboard (csv)
+* **log_plots/** - This folder contains some scripts which can parse and plot the positions logs written by the dashboard (csv)